Having Staff with a Solo 401k Plan

 - If the employee is 21 years old, and during a calendar year, the plan year (which is usually the calendar year) or any rolling 12-month period does not work at least 1,000 hours, he or she may also be excluded.

 If one of these conditions is true, then you can maintain your solo 401k plan.

 Don’t go out and try to make your admin an independent contractor.
 In most states, to maintain independent contractor status, the person must hold themselves out to the public as a contractor in that trade or profession.
-We don’t see too many admins running around with business cards and websites advertising admin services.
+We don’t see too many full-time, dedicated, one-client admins running around with business cards and websites advertising admin services.